 Round Mountain carpark, to the north, is the closest to the Jagungal itself.
-There's a toilet and, while there is no campground, the Round Mountain hut is only 500m down the trail.
-Derschko's hut is an easy day's ride from here.
+There's a toilet and, while there is no campground, Derschko's hut is an easy morning's ride from here.

 Guthega Power Station is a good southern starting point.
 From there you can ride up the Schlink trail, past the Schlink "Hilton" Hut, and turn onto the track to Valentines Hut.
 If you're coming from the south-west, Geehi Reservoir is at the other end of the Schlink trail.

 Undoubtedly one of the most attractive feature of the Snowies is the presence of historic huts.
 These were largely built for graziers, and they are overwhelmingly very basic.
 They should not be used for accommodation except in emergencies, and extreme care should be taken with fire around these huts - many have burnt down.

 The Kosciuszko Hut Association has produced an excellent interactive map that allows you to browse the huts of the Jagungal and beyond.
 Please consider joining the KHA, as your membership supports the maintenance and protection of these historic huts.